 Full directions for how to make Lobster Alfredo are in the printable recipe card at the bottom of the post.

-Tips & Tricks for Lobster Alfredo
+Tips & Variations for Lobster Alfredo

 This recipe is great because you can use fresh, canned, or even frozen diced lobster!
 This makes it very convenient and affordable to fit any budget.
+I have made it with lobster fresh from the dock, as well as canned lobster like this.

-Stir Sauce Continuously
+Stir the Sauce Continuously!

 Lobster Alfredo FAQs